particle-iot/docs/src/content/tutorials/learn-more/gen2-cellular-migration.md

 ### SIM cards

-There are two different kinds of SIM cards, depending on the device.
+There are two different kinds of SIM cards, depending on the device:

 - Nano (4FF) SIM card holder that accepts a physical SIM card
 - MFF2 embedded SMD SIM soldered to the device